TKO (band): Post-TKO activities

 Pierce would form Nightshade with former Q5 bandmate Jonathan K. and sign with Music For Nations for the release of their 1991 Dead of Night album, while Sinsel ended up joining Stuverud's new band War Babies, which briefly featured a pre-Pearl Jam Jeff Ament on bass after the demise of Mother Love Bone.
 The group's self-titled album was released on Columbia Records in 1992 and contained the video singles "Hang Me Up" and "Blue Tomorrow".

 In 1994, Sinsel, Brenner and Sheeley, 75% of the In Your Face line-up, played a TKO reunion show with Bobby Chouinard of Billy Squier fame on drums.
 Another reunion show took place in 1997, with a line-up composed of Sinsel, Sheeley, Rick Pierce, and Scott Graham on drums.
 An expanded version of TKO, starring Sinsel, guitarists Rick Pierce and Kjartan Kristoffersen, drummer Gary Thompson, and bassists Scott Earl and Evan Sheeley, performed at the opening ceremonies for the Experience Music Project in Seattle on September 28, 2001.
 Sinsel was also a member of the band 10 North at that time and had been writing with guitarist Brynn Arens of the band Flipp for a project later dubbed American Standard.

 In 2009, American Standard issued the "Send Me An Angel" b/w "My Only Friend" 7" single on Rock Steady Records and digitally.
 Recording sessions had also involved TKO alumni Evan Sheeley and Michael Alex(ich) on bass and drums, respectively.
 Sinsel next turned up fronting The McClellans, a folk/Americana group celebrating "100 Years of Great American Songs" such as "You Are My Sunshine".
 Sinsel was seen tracking at Litho Studios in Seattle in 2011 with guitarist Mike McCready of Pearl Jam, former Screaming Trees drummer Mark Pickeral, bassist Keith Lowe, pianist Bart Roderick, and Jim Brunner on guitar, mandolin and dobro.
 The McClennans appeared at the Yakima Folklife Festival in 2012 and 2013.
 In addition, Sinsel would also gig with the Randy Oxford Band, an eclectic six-piece blues band.

 In 2014, Sinsel emerged with a new rock project, Angels Of Dresden; a digital single, "Doomday", was released via Suna Sounds, in May of that year and featured a guest appearance by Mike McCready.
 It was followed by 4-song EP in November 2016.
 McCready also joined Sinsel and Rick Pierce for a performance of TKO's "Kill the Pain", during a benefit show at The Showbox in Seattle on May 16, 2014.

 In 2013, original TKO rhythm section Mark Seidenverg and Darryl Siguenza reunited with their late 1960s rock/blues band The Blues Feedback celebrating their 45th anniversary.

-Former TKO guitarist/keyboardist Tony Bortko died on December 4, 2006, from complications due to AIDS.
+Former TKO guitarist/keyboardist Tony Bortko died on December 4, 2006.